What is Together For Cinema?

 Who are the Together For Cinema team and its partners?

 Various media personnel have kindly taken the time to contribute to the cause by providing progress reports and articles, several of which regularly appear in esteemed print and online publications, such as Essential Install, Hidden Wires, Inside CI, CE Pro and, of course, CEDIA Communicates.
-TFC is also gratefully supported by The Integrated Home Podcast, while Essential Install also generously donates a stand to TFC at the EI Show each year.
+TFC is also gratefully supported by The Integrated Home Podcast, while Essential Install also generously donates a stand at the EI Live! show each year.